Arisamin/MyVaronis_BigResultHandler/docs/ARCHITECTURE.md

 ### 1. **Header Consumer**
 - Listens to Header Queue
 - Receives result headers with Transaction ID and payload series types
-- Forwards header messages to Result Handler
+- Forwards header messages to ResultManager

 ### 2. **Payload Consumer**
 - Listens to Payload Queue (handles 250MB messages)
 - Receives payload messages with Transaction ID, series type, message ordinal, and total message count in the series
-- Forwards payload messages to Result Handler
+- Forwards payload messages to ResultManager

-### 3. **Result Handler**
+### 3. **ResultManager**
+- Orchestrates processing for transactions
+- Created by ResultService with injected dependencies (Queues, Storage, KV Store)
+- Instantiates StateMachine for each TransactionID
+- Calls `stateMachine.Run()` to start transaction processing
+- Manages lifecycle of StateMachine instances

+### 4. **StateMachine**
+- Per-transaction state coordinator instantiated with specific TransactionID

-- Receives header and payload messages from consumers
+- Begins in State 1 (Awaiting Results) and awaits all expected messages
+- Contains state handler instances that process messages based on current state
 - Interprets header to determine expected message types and series
 - Coordinates different payload message type series (which are unaware of each other)
 - Uses header as the binder to know which message series to expect